-College of Liberal Arts adviser Matthew Hibdon is the latest to be recognized nationally for his efforts with an award from the National Academic Advising Association.
+College of Liberal Arts adviser Matthew Hibdon is the latest to earn national recognition for his efforts with an award from the National Academic Advising Association.

 “I enjoy helping my assigned students, but I cannot do it alone,” he said.
 “I help students navigate the logistical parts of their degree programs, while faculty advisers serve as the curricular and career experts for students.
 Great teamwork between us has made all the difference.”

 Baumgardner has worked at MTSU for a little over two years, a time during which the university has increased the number of advisers as part of its Quest for Student Success initiative to improve graduation and retention.

 “I was honored to receive the award, mostly because I feel that it reflects the commitment to student success that I see daily in my department, college and across the university,” he said.

-NACADA is a professional association for individuals in the work of academic advising.
-The organization has annual conferences that have large impact on adviser professional development.
-NACADA is composed of 10 regions throughout the United States and Canada.
-Region III covers Kentucky, North Carolina, South Carolina, Tennessee and West Virginia.
+NACADA comprises 10 regions throughout the United States and Canada, and Region III covers Kentucky, North Carolina, South Carolina, Tennessee and West Virginia.

 Members who meet certain criteria have to be nominated and apply for the award.
 Applications also include letters of support from supervisors, colleagues and students.
 Winners receive their awards at NACADA conferences.

 “To receive a NACADA award means two things to me,” said Lucy Langworthy, who manages the liberal arts advisers.
 “First of all, it means that the adviser is committed to making himself/herself a better adviser by taking advantage of this very resourceful professional organization.

-The Region III conference where Hibdon will receive his award will be held in Raleigh, North Carolina, on April 19-21.
+The Region III conference, where Hibdon will receive his award, will be held in Raleigh, North Carolina, on April 19-21.
 The 2017 state NACADA conference will be held at MTSU on May 8.

 — Faith Few (firstname.lastname@example.org)